 The DfE supports free school applications in areas where there is a basic need for student places, including Greenwich, and the EFA is tasked with locating sites that are both available and suitable for a new school.
 School place data is publically accessible via the DfE website.

 We opened our doors on 5 September 2016 at our temporary site.
 The school will grow year-on-year and so it will take several years to reach full capacity.
-Subject to planning, we anticipate moving to the permanent site in 2019 academic year.
+Subject to planning consent, we anticipate moving to the permanent site in late 2021.

-Our temporary premises (for up to three years) are located at King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU.
+Our temporary premises are located at King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU.

-Subject to submitting a planning application and receiving approval, our proposed permanent premises (planned opening in 2019) will be Eltham Road, Lee, London, SE12 8ES (known as ‘Bowring Sports Grounds’).
+Subject to submitting a planning application and receiving approval, our proposed permanent premises (planned opening in late 2020 or 2021) will be Eltham Road, Lee, London, SE12 8ES (known as ‘Bowring Sports Grounds’).

 Section 10 of the Academies Act 2010 requires that anybody entering into ‘Academy arrangements’ with the Secretary of State, in relation to a school, must ‘consult such persons as the person thinks appropriate’ on ‘whether the arrangements should be entered into’.